simeonborko/FreeStyleLibreLineCharts/README.md

 2. Download or pull this repository
 3. Open terminal and change directory to the project folder
 4. Install requirements by running: ```pip3 install -r requirements.txt```
-5. Export data from official FreeStyle Libre Software (File -> Save / Export), let's say to file `data.txt`
+5. Export data from official FreeStyle Libre Software (File -> Export Data), let's say to file `data.txt`
 6. Run server by: ```python3 server.py <FILE>```, where `<FILE>` is the path for your data file (previous point)
 7. Open `http://localhost:8000/` in your web browser
 8. Select date you are interested in
 9. Enjoy and learn from plot :)
-10. Terminate server by Ctrl+C or by closing your terminal.
+10. Terminate server by Ctrl+C or by closing your terminal

 ### Disclaimer